Updated March 31, 2026

 - New Mexico commercial auto minimum liability limits are $25,000/$50,000/$10,000 when a business vehicle is part of the operation.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so lease documents may ask for evidence of coverage before move-in.
+- Most commercial leases in New Mexico require proof of general liability coverage, so lease documents may ask for evidence of coverage before move-in.

 - Policy buyers should confirm whether their quote includes both professional liability and general liability coverage, since treatment disputes and premises incidents are different risk themes.